RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/0-navigating-explorer/0-navigating-explorer.md

 These buttons allow you to access, from left to right:

-**Environmental switch:** A button to quickly switch between the explorer and designer environments, withing the current item or list context.
+**Environment switch:** A button to quickly switch between the explorer and designer environments, within the current item or list context.

 **Notifications:** A button to access a quick popup window that presents the current users notifications